michuW93/microsoft_azure_fundamentals/README.md

 # Service Level Agreement
 SLA is a commitment between a service provider and its internal and external customers.
-An SLA outlines what the service provider will provide to its customers and the standards the provider will meet
+An SLA outlines what the service provider will provide to its customers and the standards the provider will meet.
+Service Level Agreement (SLA) guarantee at least 99.9 percent of service being up, you can increase to 99.95% when adding Azure resources to multiple regions.
+You can claim credit if the availability falls below the SLA.
+The amount of credit depends on the availability.
+For example: You can claim 25% credit if the availability is less than 99.9%, 50% credit for less than 99% and 100% for less than 95% availability.

 # Azure previews
 Microsoft has an Azure feature preview.
 These previews are for evaluation while features, product, services, regions are in beta or pre-release.